KariukiAntony/MMUST-JOSA/README.md

 # MMUST-JOWA
-This project contains code for a blogging web app which enables users to easily share, express and publish the contents in the form of blog.
+This project contains code for a blogging web application that will enable users to easily share, express and publish content in the form of blogs.

 ### Technologies Used